Best Times to Visit Iquitos, Peru

 Essential Travel Tips

 Learn a few basic Spanish phrases – it will greatly enhance your interactions with locals.
-Peruvians are generally warm and welcoming, but showing respect for their customs, such as not being overly loud in quieter areas, goes a long way.
+Peruvians are generally warm and welcoming, but showing respect for their customs and traditions goes a long way.
+For example, always ask permission before taking photos of people.

 Pack light, breathable clothing suitable for hot and humid weather.
-Rain is frequent, so a light, waterproof jacket is essential.
-Comfortable walking shoes are a must, as you'll be doing a lot of walking, and flip-flops for boat trips.
+Bring insect repellent (mosquitoes are prevalent), sunscreen, and a hat.
+Rain is frequent, so a lightweight, waterproof jacket is a must.

 Weather Details